 - Punctures with an unknown source – A puncture wound from an unknown source should be treated as a worst-case scenario, just to be on the safe side.
 For example, the seemingly minor wound could have been sustained from a rusted nail.

 - Cuts more than an inch long or with jagged edges – These are signs of serious injuries and should not be treated at home.

 - Wounds sustained to the chest or abdomen – Seemingly minor injuries to the abdomen or chest are often much more serious.
 There could be internal bleeding or other damage beneath the surface level scrape or cut that can’t be seen.
 A veterinarian has the tools to assess this.

 f your dog has a small wound that’s unconcerning, you should be able to handle it on your own with this helpful dog wound care guide.

 Cleaning & Disinfecting Minor Wounds

-Treating a dog’s minor cut or scrape is akin to treating a human.
-The primary goal is to remove any foreign objects that could lead to infection and sanitize the exposed area.
+To treat minor pet wounds like a cut or scrape is akin to treating a human.
+The primary goal of wound care is to remove any foreign objects that could lead to infection and sanitize the exposed area.
 The other main objective is to eliminate pain by using gentle, soothing products on your pet’s wound.

 With this firmly in mind, here are 7 steps to properly clean a dog wound.

 For smaller dogs, clear off a table and layer it with towels or blankets for comfort.
 If your dog is too large (or your table is too small), make space on the floor where you can kneel comfortably around them.

 Enlist an assistant to gently restrain the dog and keep them calm.
 It’s always best to find someone the dog recognizes and feels safe around.
 If this isn’t possible, you might have to be both assistant and pet-doctor.